bartkl/presentations/cimug2024/index.md

 ---

 Due to time constraints I will jump straight to LinkML.
-* I'm happy to answer questions about challenges I encountered with Sparx EA and RDF afterwards.
+* I'm happy to answer questions about challenges we encountered with Sparx EA and RDF afterwards.

 ---